-Are you the spouse, ex-spouse, partner, or ex-partner of a U.S. military service member or veteran?
-Has that service member been diagnosed with PTSD as a result of his or her service?
+Are you the spouse, ex-spouse, partner, or ex-partner of a U.S. military service member or veteran who has been diagnosed with PTSD, should have been diagnosed with PTSD, or might have been diagnosed with PTSD as a result of his or her service?
 If so, you might qualify for our research project.

 The overall aim of the project is to explore the phenomenon of secondary moral conflict among spouses, ex-spouses, partners, or ex-partners of military service members with a diagnosis of post-traumatic stress disorder (PTSD).
 This exploratory study will lay the groundwork for future projects aimed at addressing gaps in the field of knowledge related to moral conflict in military family members.